Grand jury will weigh charges for officers involved in highway shootout that killed infant

 BILOXI - Nearly a year after the pursuit of a Louisiana double-murder suspect ended with a deadly shootout in Mississippi, a grand jury will decide whether anyone involved in the chase will face charges for the death of a 4-month-old caught in the crossfire

-La'Mello Parker was taken from his home in Baker after his father—Eric Smith—killed two people, including his ex-wife, in May 2021.
+La'Mello Parker was taken from his home in Baker after his father—Eric Smith—killed two people, including his ex-girlfriend, in May 2021.

 A chase involving multiple law enforcement agencies made it onto I-10 and finally ended with Smith's vehicle crashing into a grass median after police spiked his wheels in Mississippi.
 Once the vehicle came to a stop, Smith reportedly emerged from his vehicle holding the child and firing a gun at police.